rnakato/DROMPA3/README.md

-# DROMPA3 README (version 3.1.0)
+# DROMPA3 README (version 3.1.1)

 #0.
 Recent news
-* 2015-12-24
-3.1.0
-improve pdf creating and change the tool for marging pdf files from pdftk to cpdf (Coherent PDF) because pdftk is no longer supported on several OS (e.g., CentOS 7).

-* 2015-06-10
-3.0.0 (Beta) first commit.
+Please check the file 'ChangeLog' for the changelog.

 #1.
 Overview
 DROMPA (DRaw and Observe Multiple enrichment Profiles and Annotation) is a program for user-friendly and flexible ChIP-seq pipelining.
 DROMPA can be used for quality check, PCRbias filtering, normalization, peak calling, visualization and other multiple analyses of ChIP-seq data.
 DROMPA is specially designed so that it is easy to handle, and for users without a strong bioinformatics background.

 #2.
 Install and Usage
-To install DROMPA, simply type "make".

 DROMPA requires the following programs and libraries:
 * GCC compiler (http://gcc.gnu.org/)
 * Cairo libraries (http://www.cairographics.org/)